EATRIS

 Board of national directors

-NeurATRIS is the French node of EATRIS, and is the only node exclusively dedicated to neuroscience.
+NeurATRIS is the French node of the European infrastructure EATRIS and is the only node exclusively dedicated to neuroscience.

 Visit the EATRIS France page here.

-EATRIS is the European infrastructure for translational medicine.
-The organisation brings together resources and services for research communities to translate scientific discoveries into benefits for patients in a variety of diseases, including neurological, cardiological and oncological diseases.
+The European infrastructure for translational medicine, EATRIS, brings together resources and services for research communities to translate scientific discoveries into benefits for patients in a variety of diseases, including neurological, cardiological and oncological diseases.

 EATRIS provides access to a vast array of pre-clinical and clinical expertise and facilities that are available within 127+ top-tier academic centres across Europe.
 The focus of the infrastructure is on improving and optimising preclinical and early clinical development of drugs, vaccines and diagnostics, and overcoming barriers to health innovation.